Maeteam/mxfconsole/README.md

 ## About the Project

 **mxfconsole** is an exploitation interface inspired by `msfconsole`, built for use within **Grey Hack**.
 It replicates some of the familiar behavior and structure of real-life pentesting tools while working entirely within the game's scripting system.
+### this project's code will go in github as early as possible - estimate: 1 month
+### This program is not capable of completing level 2+ missions by itself *for now*
 ---

 ## Features